 The majority of your induction will be carried out within your academic unit/service unit.
 Faculty information sessions are also arranged as part of research staff inductions.

-For a useful source of information during your first few month see our Electronic Induction document (Word doc: 21KB).
+For a useful source of information during your first few months see our Useful Links guide (PDF).

 You should discuss any outstanding issues with your induction co-ordinator so that arrangements can be made to ensure these are covered.